 - L. Casei Shirota

-Basically, if you are looking to avoid probiotic strains that might make histamine issues (and inflammation) worse, you want to avoid the Histamine-Raising Strains and get probiotics that have the Histamine-Lowering Strains in them and if they have the Histamine-Neutral Strains in them that's fine too.
+This information is complicated but basically, if you’re trying to avoid probiotic strains that might make histamine issues (and inflammation) worse, you want to avoid histamine-raising strains and get probiotics that have histamine-lowering strains in them.
+However, if they have histamine-neutral strains in them that’s fine too.

-It was quite a job, trying to figure out what to buy with all of those "lacto this" and "bifido that" words popping out at me.
-I thought I would go a little cross-eyed trying to sort it all out, but I did find some products that were just perfect for what I was looking for.
+It was quite a job, trying to figure out what to buy with all of those “lacto this” and “bifido that” words popping out at me.
+However, I did find some products that were just perfect for what we were looking for.

 Where to Buy Low-Histamine Probiotics

 I buy my supplements in several places.
 One of my favorite places to shop is Iherb.
-They have fast service and very very good prices.
-Another great option is Pure Formulas.
+They have fast service and very good prices.

-Some of the brands listed below, like Metagenics, claim that their product is fine when not refrigerated during shipping, etc. If you are concerned about that please take care to buy them either in a store where they are refrigerated or have them shipped in a cold pack.
+Some of the brands listed below, like Metagenics, claim that their product is fine when not refrigerated during shipping.
+If you’re concerned about that, please take care to buy them either in a store where they are refrigerated or have them shipped with a cold pack.

 Recently, our family started using Smidge (formerly GutPro).
 It's a probiotic unlike many others in that it's super concentrated.
 It's not cheap, but it lasts a REALLY REALLY long time.

-Just a teensy bit on a teensy spoon and that's all you need!
+Just a teensy bit on a teensy spoon is all you need.

-I have tried sooo many probiotics over the years, and with many of them, I feel NOTHING.
+I have tried so many probiotics over the years, and with many of them, I feel NOTHING.
 But with Smidge?
-Gurgle gurgle gurgle.....something is happening for sure!
+Gurgle gurgle gurgle…..something is happening for sure!

-Depending on how you use the probiotics, you might want to sets so if one is dirty you have another set at the ready.
-You cannot use the spoons if they are damp at all as that will compromise the bacteria.
+Depending on how you use the probiotics, you might want to order two sets of spoons so if one is dirty you have another set at the ready.
+You absolutely must not use the spoons for these probiotics if they are damp at all, as that will compromise the bacteria.
 Wet bacteria, in this case, is dead bacteria.

-This blend was created for the express purposes of having a blend for those with histamine intolerance.
-Some have said that this probiotic blend has really helped with their histamine issues, both to probiotics and to other foods.
+This blend was created for the express purpose of having a blend for those with histamine intolerance.
+Some have said that this probiotic blend has really helped with their histamine issues, both with probiotics and to other foods.
 The company has a great Subscribe and Save program so you can save money.
-Some people use this product alongside the company's Histamine Block.
+Some people use this product alongside the company’s Histamine Digest.

 Following are some blends of various strains that should not exacerbate histamine intolerance and might even help heal it.